TungstenRPA/Docker/MC_Backup.md

 ## Configure Kapplets
 * ??
 ## What is not included
+* Users are added after restore to set names & passwords
-* A human developer account is not included. that is added to MC after the restore
+  * A human developer account.
-* the roboserver user is added after the restore.
+  * the roboserver user. roboserver won't start up until this account exists as roboserver gives up after logging in fails twice
+  *  user "Synchronizer" in group "Synchronizers"

 ## To do later
 * have more databases in postgres container: **scheduler**, **robot_data**, **logs**, **kapplets**, **audit**